28 Jul - 14 min read

-As it turns out, there are several savings accounts in Malaysia that offer high interest rates – some with over 5% p.a.!
-Of course, there are certain conditions that need to be met to “unlock” the high interest, but there are also some savings accounts that easily offer more than 10 times the interest of a basic savings account.
+As it turns out, there are several savings accounts in Malaysia that offer high interest rates – some with over 4% p.a.!
+Of course, there are certain conditions that need to be met to “unlock” the high interest, but there are also some savings accounts that easily offer more than several times the interest of a basic savings account.

 Here are some of the best high interest savings accounts in Malaysia.

-The Standard Chartered Privilege$aver savings account offers the highest interest rate on a savings account, provided the account holder fulfils certain conditions.
-There are three conditions required to increase the interest from the base 0.10% p.a..
+At present, the Standard Chartered Privilege$aver savings account offers the highest interest rate on a savings account, provided the account holder fulfils certain conditions.
+There are three conditions (Save, Spend, and Invest) required to increase the interest from the base 0.05% p.a..

-First, you need to deposit at least RM3,000 in fresh funds every month to unlock an additional 2% p.a. interest.
-A further 1.50% p.a. interest will be credited when you spend at least RM1,000 with your Standard Chartered credit card.
-Finally, unlock another 2% p.a. when you purchase any regular monthly investment or insurance policy from StanChart with a minimum payment of RM1,000.
+First, you need to deposit at least RM3,000 in fresh funds every month to unlock an additional 0.75% p.a. interest via the Save requirement.
+On top of that, you can earn up to 1.50% p.a. interest when you fulfil the Spend requirement: 0.75% p.a. when you spend at least RM1,000 with your Standard Chartered credit card, and another 0.75% p.a. when you perform at least five retail transactions on your debit card.
+Finally, unlock another 2% p.a. for up to three months when you tap into the Invest requirement.
+You can do so by investing a minimum of RM30,000 in unit trust, or purchase an insurance policy with a minimum of RM30,000 annual premium.

-At 5.60% p.a., you’ll be earning a huge chunk of interest each month.
-A good way to hit a minimum of 2.5% p.a. interest is to use this account as your salary deposit account – you just need to inform your HR department for this.
-It’s also not a stretch to spend with StanChart’s credit cards; its JustOne Platinum and Liverpool FC Cashback credit cards yield cashback as you spend, so you could be stacking quite a bit of money every month!
+At 4.30% p.a., you’ll be earning a pretty good chunk of interest each month.
+A good way to hit the save requirement for a 0.75% p.a. interest is to use this account as your salary deposit account – you just need to inform your HR department for this.
+It’s also not a stretch to spend with StanChart’s credit and debit cards.
+For credit cards, in particular, the JustOne Platinum and Liverpool FC Cashback credit cards yield cashback as you spend, so you could be stacking quite a bit of money every month!

-Like the Standard Chartered Privilege$aver and OCBC 360 Account, the Hong Leong Bank Pay&Save is a savings account that requires you to carry out certain activities each month in order to qualify for interest.
-However, while the Privilege$aver and OCBC 360 do offer a minimal base rate, the Pay&Save’s interest rates are wholly dependent on the three required actions.
+The Hong Leong Bank Pay&Save is yet another savings account that requires you to carry out certain activities each month in order to qualify for interest.
+However, while the Privilege$aver, RHB Smart Account, and OCBC 360 do offer a minimal base rate, the Pay&Save’s interest rates are wholly dependent on the three required actions.